 -

-Unlike travelling by air, you don't check in your bags when travelling by train.
-You keep them with you, placing small or medium size bags (up to backpack-size) on the luggage racks above your head and larger items on the big suitcase racks at the end of the coach just inside the entrance doors.
+Unlike travelling by air, you don't check in your bags.
+You keep them with you, placing small or medium size bags (up to backpack-size) on the rack above your head and larger items on the big suitcase racks at the end of the coach just inside the entrance doors.

 -

 Labelling your bags: You must label your bags with your name (first name and surname), you'll find free paper labels at the terminal if you've forgotten.
-For information about luggage limits on Eurostar & other European trains, see the luggage on European trains page.
+More about luggage on European trains.

 -